1. What is this lawsuit about?

 23. May I speak at the Fairness Hearing?

 Yes.
 You may ask to speak at the Fairness Hearing.
 To do so, you must send a letter saying that it is your “Notice of Intention to Appear in In re Cattle and Beef Antitrust Litigation (Commercial and Institutional Indirect Purchaser Plaintiff Action).”
 Be sure to include your name, current mailing address, telephone number, and signature.
-Your Notice of Intention to Appear must be postmarked by August 14, 2023, and it must be sent to the Clerk of the Court, Settlement Class Counsel, and counsel for JBS.
+Your Notice of Intention to Appear must be postmarked by August 10, 2026, and it must be sent to the Clerk of the Court, Class Counsel, and counsel for Tyson.
 The address for the Clerk of the Court is: 300 South Fourth Street, Courtroom 14E, Minneapolis, MN 55415.
-The addresses for Settlement Class Counsel and counsel for JBS are provided in FAQ 17.
+The addresses for Class Counsel and counsel for Tyson are provided in FAQ 17.
 You cannot ask to speak at the hearing if you excluded yourself from the Settlement Class.

 Back To Top